worldcompass/worldcompass.github.io/content/posts/setup-vlan-routing-on-linux.md

 This network card could be emulated by the virtualization technologies and on one real network interface, you can create different virtual network interfaces.

 > Virtualization technologies could give different capabilities for network interfaces inside their virtualmachineland.

-> So, from the task, we understand that there must be 2 network interfaces for the router and one for each of the VMs.
+So we understand that there must be 2 network interfaces for the router and one for each of the VMs.

 ### Choosing network interfaces